w3f/polkadot-wiki/docs/learn/learn-opengov.md

 All referenda within each track and across tracks can be voted on simultaneously (assuming track maximum capacity is not reached).

-OpenGov comes also with multi-role delegations where token holder can assign different tracks to different entities they trust and that might be expert in judging proposals within specific origins only.
-In this way token holders do not need to be up-to-date with governance matters, and can still make their vote count through delegates.
+OpenGov also comes with multi-role delegations where the token holder can assign voting power on different tracks to different entities who are experts in judging the referenda submitted to those tracks.
+For example, suppose a token holder does not have the technical background to consider the merits and vote on the referenda submitted to the Root track.
+In that case, they can delegate their voting power just for the Root track to a trusted expert who (according to them) acts in the best interest of the network protocol.
+In this way, token holders do not need to be up-to-date with governance matters and can still make their votes count through delegates.

 :::info Delegation Dashboard